 Highlights of Our FISH Program

 - Breadth of HemeFISH® hematologic probe library is known throughout the industry

 - Comprehensive solid tumor menu enables timely clinical decision-making

 - Tech-Only FISH options available for >95% of probes to keep care local and help control cost through highly individualized probe selection

 - Live webinars and on-demand training library NeoUniversity™ enhance global and tech-only clients’ technical and clinical understanding of results

 - FISH enhances multiplex tumor profiling in our NeoTYPE® Cancer Profiles (with global and tech-only FISH options)

 - Expanded AML, MDS, and Plasma Cell Myeloma panels align with newest guidelines to increase confidence in patient diagnosis, prognosis, and treatment (SWOG/ECOG, IPSS-R, and IMWG respectively)

-- Plasma Cell Enrichment is performed upon request and improves ability to diagnose MM/MGUS patients
+- Plasma Cell Enrichment is performed automatically at no additional charge and improves ability to diagnose MM/MGUS patients

 Specimen and Ordering Information